Shade2b/PeeweeMySQLObjects/README.md

 TODO
 * Add support for remote databases.
 For now, only local databases are supported.
+* Reorder column definitions in generated files.
+They are stored and sorted in a dict, so they come out in another order than what's given by the ordinal_position.
 * Send your ideas at broutta.mickael(at)gmail.com !

 WHAT'S DONE